cusitristan/SheTrainsDocs/wiki.md

   - Workout tracking - out of scope, but necessary in the future

 ## Prototypes
-Our application prototypes can be found [here](https://www.figma.com/file/7DlVf29q5uVEQFIar38SYF/SheTrains-Prototype).
+Our application prototypes can be found [here in the Figma editing mode](https://www.figma.com/file/5Pyjp46OvK1oBDYIykatoO/SheTrains-Prototype).

-Our most recent prototype for SheTrains for the athlete-focused mobile app can be found [here](https://www.figma.com/proto/7DlVf29q5uVEQFIar38SYF/SheTrains-Prototype?node-id=250%3A389&scaling=scale-down&page-id=248%3A68&starting-point-node-id=250%3A389).
+Our most recent prototype for SheTrains for the athlete-focused mobile app can be found [here](https://www.figma.com/proto/5Pyjp46OvK1oBDYIykatoO/SheTrains-Prototype?node-id=250%3A389&scaling=scale-down&page-id=248%3A68&starting-point-node-id=250%3A389).
 Check out [Get Started](#get-started) to see how to install the in-development version of Shetrains on your phone.

-Our most recent prototype for Shetrains for the coach-focused dashboard can be found [here](https://www.figma.com/proto/7DlVf29q5uVEQFIar38SYF/SheTrains-Prototype?node-id=582%3A2211&scaling=scale-down&page-id=582%3A2210&starting-point-node-id=582%3A2211).
+Our most recent prototype for Shetrains for the coach-focused dashboard can be found [here](https://www.figma.com/proto/5Pyjp46OvK1oBDYIykatoO/SheTrains-Prototype?node-id=582%3A2211&scaling=scale-down&page-id=582%3A2210&starting-point-node-id=582%3A2211).

+A full explanation and brief history of what has been implemented in the Figma prototypes can be found [here](https://docs.google.com/document/d/1OiIDcKvZn4npOs_Kk-im-NLK1wx6Or7-hB1xVATzYdc/edit?usp=sharing)

 ## Presentations